chattergpt/chattergpt.github.io/_pages/about.md

 Hi there!
 I'm Sree (they/them), a senior at the [University of Rochester][ur] completing my BS in [Computational Biology][comp bio] and BA in [Data Science][data sci] in May 2026.

-My academic interests are in the intersection of AI, genomics and health equity.
+My academic interests are in the intersection of machine learning, population genetics and healthcare informatics.
 Currently, I work in the [Dye Lab][dye lab] at URMC building LLM-based tools to study systemic oppression and health outcomes, and in the [Liu Lab][liu lab], analyzing disease-linked variants in transposable elements to uncover noncoding mechanisms in aging and complex disease.
-I aim to become a physician-scientist using AI/ML to advance personalized, equitable healthcare.
+I aim to become a physician-scientist using AI/ML to advance personalized & equitable medicine.

 Beyond research, I’m passionate about mentorship and creating inclusive spaces, especially for LGBTQ+ and neurodivergent students in STEM.
 When I'm not at the lab, computer or clinic, I enjoy watching & reviewing movies, exploring new places & restaurants, and taking photos of sunsets.